 These lures have fascinated me for many years, and fascinated more than a few trout as well I am pleased to say.

 The lures consist of a soft-plastic body and tail which is pulled around the bend of the hook and up to the jig head.
 The jig head is a lead weight with a hook protruding out the back.
-The head is painted with an eye.
+Some heads are painted with an eye.

 These lures work very well when fished slowly.
 If you put them in the water where you can see them, you will be amazed how little movement it takes to get them wriggling and twisting.
 Simply irresistible!
 I have had to be restrained from jumping into the water to eat them myself on the odd occasion.

 Many soft plastic baits come with 'bait enhancers' built-in, or available for application.
 It is illegal in fresh water in New Zealand to use any kind of bait enhancer, either applied or incorporated into the lure.

 A range of nymphs, as outline in the fly-fishing tackle section will all work well, used under a water weighted float, or a quill float.